lindaicing/Portfolio/README.md

 # Portfolio
 Portfolio of Linda Huang

-A fan of :dog:, :coffee:, and :leaf:
+Loves :dog: :coffee: and :seedling: